LDSorg/frontend-oauth2-browser-jquery-example/README.md

 API
 ===

-For this example you must create a server that implements the following endpoints:
+For this example **you must implement these endpoints** in your the server you create:

 (replace `{{provider}}` with `facebook` or `ldsconnect` appropriately)